TencentBlueKing/bk-bcs/bcs-services/bcs-bscp/cmd/data-service/db-migration/README.md

 Flags:
   -d, --debug-gorm    whether debug gorm to print sql, default is false -h, --help          help for migrate
-  -m, --mode string   mode of the migration:sql or gorm, default is gorm (default "gorm")

 Global Flags:
   -b, --bind-ip ip                which IP the server is listen to